Rupros/Job-Application/README.md

 ## Requirements

 A XAMPP server is required, running with Apache and MySql.
-Queries for setting it up are found under [/backend/queries].
+Database structure can be found under [/set_up].

 XAMPP folder should have these underfolders containing every backend php file in them [htdocs\php-react\Job_Application].

 PhpMyAdmin is being used.

 ## Available Scripts